plhosk/music-of-life/README.md

 Whenever the simulation is running, the program will generate audio.

+You can also left-click or left-drag to create new cells (either while the simulation is running or when it's paused) and right-click to erase cells.

 There are options that are only available by editing the source code:
 - Board size
 - Time interval between generations